Oyster Reef Ecosystem:

 A Quiet Keystone Beneath the Waves

 In a changing climate, their value only grows.
 Oyster reefs remind us that some of the most powerful solutions to environmental challenges are already in place, refined by evolution and waiting to be restored.
-Beneath the tides, shell by shell, oysters are building resilience—for the sea, for the shore, and for us.
+Beneath the tides, shell by shell, oysters are building resilience for the sea, shore, and us.